2013–14 Leyton Orient F.C. season: Five goalkeepers

 First choice goalkeeper Jamie Jones suffered an injury prior to the league game at Gillingham on 26 December, and was initially replaced by Jake Larkins.
 Larkins was inexperienced, however, and manager Russell Slade decided to bring in a more experienced goalkeeper to take over.
 Eldin Jakupovic was initially given the number 31 shirt when he arrived on loan from Hull City on 7 January 2014.
 He made four appearances before being recalled by Hull as cover when Allan McGregor was suspended for three matches.

 Orient then signed Ben Alnwick from Charlton Athletic, but he was sidelined with personal problems after one match.
-Subsequently, Shwan Jalal was signed on loan from A.F.C.
-Bournemouth and played twice before Jakupovic returned to Orient on 13 February, this time being given the number 30 shirt.
+Subsequently, Shwan Jalal was signed on loan from AFC Bournemouth and played twice before Jakupovic returned to Orient on 13 February, this time being given the number 30 shirt.
 Alnwick was subsequently released by mutual consent, and Jalal also left, before Jakupovic was again recalled after Hull's McGregor was injured.
 This left Orient with Jones, Larkins and England U18 goalkeeper Charlie Grainger, and Jones resumed his position in the first team.